vaibhav276/portfolio/content/contact/_index.md

 title: Contact
 pagetype: article-page
 ---
-## Linked-in
+## LinkedIn
 For better or worse, I haven't been active on any social media platforms so far.
-But I do try to keep my professional info and contacts updated on linked-in.
+But I do try to keep my professional info and contacts updated on linkedin.

 Profile link: https://www.linkedin.com/in/vaibhavpujari/